Rodolfo Sulia

-Rodolfo Eduardo III Sulia Herrera (born August 8, 2002) is a Puerto Rican football player who currently plays as a defender for Puerto Rico Sol in the Liga Puerto Rico.
+Rodolfo Eduardo III Sulia Herrera (born August 8, 2002) is a Puerto Rican football player who currently plays as a defender for FC Naples in the USL League One.

 Club career

 Sulia joined the reserve squad of Club Gimnasia y Esgrima of Argentina’s Primera Nacional from local side Mirabelli SA in 2019.

 In February 2020 Sulia went on trial with North Texas SC of USL League One.
 He was originally identified by North Texas SC in 2019 when he trialed with its parent club, FC Dallas of Major League Soccer.

 In October 2020 Sulia joined Satélite Norte FC of the Copa Simón Bolívar, the second tier league of Bolivia.

 By 2021 he had joined reigning Liga Puerto Rico champions Metropolitan FA as it prepared for its 2021 Caribbean Club Championship campaign.

 On June 9, 2021, Sulia and fellow Puerto Rican Joel Serrano joined National Independent Soccer Association club Chicago House AC.

+In 2025 Sulia joined FC Naples and made his first appearance against the Little Rock Rangers in the U.S. Open Cup as a substitute.